vesterheim/gold-medalist-portfolio/_artists/ritzen--spencer.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 I have always been interested in my heritage, which is primarily Finnish, with some Swedish.
-It seems all of my friends are of primarily Norwegian descent ("I am a Finnish island in a sea of Norwegians"), so consequently, I gravitated more to Norwegian Folk Arts.
+It seems all of my friends are of primarily Norwegian descent ("I am a Finnish island in a sea of Norwegians"), so consequently, I gravitated more to Norwegian folk art.
 Gene Tokheim has been a good friend for many years and when he began holding Norwegian knifemaking classes, I had little choice but to join in.
-I found that I had some talent in this area and combing that with heritage was wonderfully fulfilling.
-It seemed to strengthen ties between me and my ancestors.
+I found that I had some talent in this area and combining that with heritage was wonderfully fulfilling.
+It seemed to strengthen ties between my ancestors and me.
 Gene has been my single biggest influence, but I have also met many talented and interesting people while participating in this art.

 - Spencer Ritzen, 2008